yamcs/yamcs/docs/server-manual/processors/processor-configuration.rst

 services (list)
     A list of services that are started together with the processor.
 The list is similar with the list of services used in the instance definitions.
 The reason is that originally (Yamcs v1) there were no instances but only processors and the data links were connected directly to them.
-    The different available services are described in the subseqent chapters after this one.
+    The different available services are described in the subsequent chapters after this one.

-The other options are under the `config` key and documented herebelow:
+The other options are under the `config` key:

 subscribeAll (boolean)
     If true, all the services that provide parameters will provide all parameters starting at the processor creation.
 If set to false, the parameter are requested (subscribed) only when the external user asks for them (for example when opening a display, Yamcs Studio will subscribe to all parameters that are in the display).
-One service which can benefit of this is the XTCE TM processor: sometimes it is possible to extract only a selected list of parameters from packets and skip alltogether the packets for which no parameter is requested.
-The advantage is that there is less work to perform; the disatvantage is that no value is available when subscribing a parameter for the first time (e.g. when opening a display for the first time, there will be no value shown until a packet containing the parameters on the display will have arrived).
+One service which can benefit of this is the XTCE TM processor: sometimes it is possible to extract only a selected list of parameters from packets and skip altogether the packets for which no parameter is requested.
+The advantage is that there is less work to perform; the disadvantage is that no value is available when subscribing a parameter for the first time (e.g. when opening a display for the first time, there will be no value shown until a packet containing the parameters on the display will have arrived).

     The providers are free to ignore this option and to provide more parameters than subscribed.
 This is for example the case for the XTCE TM processor when extracting parameters from a packet where the position of the entries is not absolute but relative to a previous entry.
-In this case the only way to extract a parameter in the middle or end of the packet is to extact all the parameters appearing in front.
+In this case the only way to extract a parameter in the middle or end of the packet is to extract all the parameters appearing in front.

 recordInitialValues
     The Mission database can contain initial (default) values for parameters.
 Enabling this option will cause an archive entry to be created at processor start with the values for all these parameters.